OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/index.md

 ## Installing the Kubernetes agent

-The Kubernetes agent is installed using [Helm](https://helm.sh) via the [octopusdeploy/kubernetes-agent](https://hub.docker.com/r/octopusdeploy/kubernetes-agent).
+The Kubernetes agent is installed using [Helm](https://helm.sh) via the [octopusdeploy/kubernetes-agent](https://hub.docker.com/r/octopusdeploy/kubernetes-agent) chart.

 To simplify this, there is an installation wizard in Octopus to generate the required values.